 West Point is a tiny city located in the state of Iowa.
 With a population of 913 people and just one neighborhood, West Point is the 357th largest community in Iowa.

-West Point is a blue-collar town, with 40.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Point is generally considered to be a blue-collar town.
+40.91% of the West Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Point is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in West Point who work in office and administrative support (10.43%), sales jobs (8.29%), and teaching (8.02%).

 In terms of college education, West Point is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.07% of adults 25 and older in the city have at least a bachelor's degree.